kvasilopoulos/vargenerics/README.md

-The goal of `smgenerics` is to extend the [generics](https://github.com/r-lib/generics) package for less known methods that are part of statistical modelling and reporting packages.
-The motivation is exactly the same, i.e. to reduce educe dependencies by providing a set of generic methods that can be imported.
+The goal of `smgenerics` is to extend the [generics](https://github.com/r-lib/generics) package for less known methods that are part of various statistical models.
+The motivation is exactly the same with `generics`, i.e. to reduce dependencies by providing a set of generic methods that can be imported.

 ## Installation